 Advantages of Digital X-Rays

-Digital radiography allows the dentist to change contrast (to lighter or darker), enlarge images, place color enhancements, or superimpose various textures on images.
+Digital radiography allows the dentist to change contrast, enlarge images, place color enhancements, or superimpose various textures on images.
 All of these changes of the original image facilitate easier detection of any pathology that is present, and they also allow immediate and effective patient education.